Autism Assessment Pathways

 We may also provide some signposting or support onward referrals following completion of the pathway in order to meet any identified needs.
 We do not however, hold a caseload of children for ongoing support within this service.

-As part of the preschool assessment pathway for Autism, you and/or your child will meet a psychologist, specialist nursery nurse and speech and language therapist.
-These assessments will usually take place across a preschool or education setting, as well as at the Child Development Centre.
+As part of the Early Years assessment pathway for Autism, you and/or your child will meet a psychologist, specialist nursery nurse and speech and language therapist.
+These assessments will usually take place in an education setting, as well as at the Child Development Centre.

 School Age Autism Assessment Pathway